theNewbieClub-MAL/tncpas/tncpas-0001.md

    >>>ARR>>Val;Val;Val;Val{- ;[...] -}
    ```

+   Total amount of values in an array is defined by user.

 4. When a data has separate values, use vertical bar (`|`).
 This method only
    applicable for `LIM` key.

    ```haskell
    >>>LIM>>1|2;4;2;4|5{- ;[...] -}
    ```

+   By default, left value on `LIM` is a limit for member, and right for club
+   staff.

 5. If a value is empty/null, use `0`.